qdzlug/ironbank-pipeline/contributing.md

 ```

-#### Subprocess flags
+#### Subprocess arguments

-When using subprocess, please ensure to handle the flags as follows
+When using subprocess, please ensure to handle the arguments as follows

 - don't set `shell=True`
-- provide `cmd` as a list of strings
+- provide `args` as a list of strings
 - set `check=True` unless you have a specific reason not to

 For example